-- 120 hectare farm: representing a typical farm size for the region. - Net sugar price: \$349.30.
+- 240 hectare farm: representing a typical farm size for the region. - Net sugar price: \$349.30.
 This is the 5 year average price from 2005 to 2009. - CCS: 14.94.
-This is the 5 year average CCS for the Burdekin Sugar Mills. - Sugarcane yields and Soybean grain yields determined by APSIM - APSIM NEIL soil type. - The water applied is held constant across all management classes. - Contractors used for harvesting, planting and some spraying operations. - Contract harvest cost: \$6.00/tonne for D and C class management practice, \$6.30 for B class management practice with GPS guidance and \$6.80/t with GPS guidance and green cane harvesting for A class management practice. - Contract planting cost: \$370/ha without GPS guidance for D and C class management, \$395/ha with GPS guidance for B and A class management. - Contract spraying cost: \$30/ha. - Fuel price without GST and after rebate: \$0.85/L. - Labour cost: \$30/hour. - Soil tests are \$130 each and leaf test are \$50 each. - Figures are exclusive of GST where applicable. - Burnt cane harvesting is used in all D, C and B class management practices.
+This is the 5 year average CCS for the Burdekin Sugar Mills. - Sugarcane yields and soybean grain yields determined by APSIM - APSIM HAT soil type. - The water applied is held constant across all management classes. - Contractors used for harvesting, planting and some spraying operations. - Contract harvest cost: \$6.00/tonne for D and C class management practice, \$6.30/tonne for B class management practice with GPS guidance and \$6.80/tonne with GPS guidance and green cane harvesting for A class management practice. - Contract planting cost: \$370/ha without GPS guidance for D and C class management, \$395/ha with GPS guidance for B and A class management. - Contract spraying cost: \$30/ha. - Fuel price without GST and after rebate: \$0.85/L. - Labour cost: \$30/hour. - Soil tests are \$130 each and leaf test are \$50 each. - Figures are exclusive of GST where applicable. - Burnt cane harvesting is used in all D, C and B class management practices.
 Green cane trash blanketing is used in A class management practice. - Crop cycle consists of fallow, plant and three ration cane crops.
-Each part of the crop cycle has an equal proportion of land area. - Bare fallow used in D and C class management. - Soybean fallow crop grown for green manure in B class management practice and Soybean crop grown for grain harvest in A class management practice. - Maintenance lasering is carried out on half of the fallow area each year in all management classes. - Gypsum is applied in the fallow area of A and B class management practices. - All chemical and fertiliser prices are based on April 2010 figures. - Grower changes from narrow rows (1.5m) to wider rows (1.8m) in the process of implementing controlled traffic as the move is made from C class to B class management practice. - Detailed machinery operations, fertiliser application rates and chemical application rates are contained in the MTSRF project 3.7.5 document. - The information presented on A class management practices is based on practices under research, scientifically sound but commercial viability not yet proven and caution must be taken with the interpretation of the actual numbers presented. - Transaction costs are not included in this analysis.
+Each part of the crop cycle has an equal proportion of land area. - Bare fallow used in D and C class management practice. - Soybean fallow crop grown for green manure in B class management practice and soybean crop grown for grain harvest in A class management practice. - Maintenance lasering is carried out on half of the fallow area each year in all management classes. - Gypsum is applied in the fallow area in all management practices. - All chemical and fertiliser prices are based on April 2010 figures. - Grower changes from narrow rows (1.5m) to wider rows (1.8m) in the process of implementing controlled traffic as the move is made from C class to B class management practice. - Detailed machinery operations, fertiliser application rates and chemical application rates are contained in the MTSRF project 3.7.5 document. - The information presented on A class management practices is based on practices under research, scientifically sound but commercial viability not yet proven and caution must be taken with the interpretation of the actual numbers presented. - Transaction costs are not included in this analysis.
 Examples of transaction costs include the time spent purchasing and learning about the new equipment purchased. - The economic analysis is a steady state analysis for a representative property operating exclusively in each management class.
+In reality, most farms would operate across a few management classes, and there would varying periods of transition.
 This analysis assumes that the transition to a new management practice occurs in the first year.